-So, ENERBUILD criterion may be fulfilled in accordance with the goals contained in the two reports and in checklist required by Leed certification system.
+Reports BOD and OPR (EA Prerequisite 1) define the characteristics of the project, including energetic and environmental measures.
+So, ENERBUILD criterion may be fulfilled in accordance with the goals contained in the two reports and in checklist required by Leed evaluation system.